dmpv/softpro-swift-styleguide/README.md

 2. **`strongify(self) { ... }`**

-   When capturing `self` in a closure, use `strongify` instead of cumbersome `weakify-strongify self` routine
+   When capturing `self` in a closure, use `strongify` instead of cumbersome `weakify-strongify self` routine:
    ```swift
    // bad
    authModel.unauthorize